griffithlab/rnabio.org/_posts/0001-03-01-Annotations.md

 **On reference genome builds:**
 Your annotations must correspond to the same reference genome build as your reference genome fasta file. e.g., both correspond to UCSC human build 'hg38', NCBI human build 'GRCh38', etc. Even if both your reference genome and annotations are from UCSC or Ensembl they could still correspond to different versions of that genome.
 This would cause problems in any RNA-seq pipeline.

+A more detailed discussion of commonly used version of the human reference genome can be found in a companion workshop [PMBIO Reference Genomes](https://pmbio.org/module-02-inputs/0002/02/01/Reference_Genome/)